MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 ## Step 1: Update pop-up.html to include a button

-In the popup folder where you created the `popup.html` file [from the initial part of the tutorial](/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension?tabs=v3), you will replace with some straightforward markup that displays a title with a button.
+In the popup folder where you created the `popup.html` file [from the initial part of the tutorial](/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension?tabs=v3), you'll add tagging that displays a title with a button.
 You'll later program that button in a different step, but for now include a reference to an empty JavaScript file `popup.js`.

 Below is a sample updated HTML file: